Why is staff scheduling a challenge in California?

 Tip: The lunch rush is often looking for fast workers and efficiency while dinner patrons prefer a more personable experience.
 Know what your customers are looking for and what your employees strengths are on each shift you schedule.

-Saving on labor costs
+How to save on labor costs in California?

 Using labor forecasting and overtime reminders will help ensure you stick within labor budgets.
 Most scheduling software like the Push Operations Scheduler have built in overtime alarms that go off when an employee is hitting daily or weekly limits, allowing the team enough time to change the schedule before further overtime is incurred.